-In the fiscal year ended September 30, 2009, approximately 40% of the Company's revenue was derived from U.S. customers in U.S. dollars.
+In the quarter ended September 30, 2011, approximately 70.4% of the Company's revenue was derived from U.S. customers in U.S. dollars.
 The Company expects that the majority of its sales will, in the future, be made in U.S. dollars and that in the short term, the majority of its expenses will be denominated in Canadian dollars.
-As of September 30, 2009, \$1.2 million of cash and short-term investments were denominated in U.S. dollars.
+As of September 30, 2011, \$2,022 of cash and short-term investments were denominated in U.S. dollars.
 Fluctuations in the exchange rate between the Canadian dollar and the U.S. dollar may therefore have a material effect on results of operations.
 The Company does not currently engage in currency hedging activities.

-Credit Risk
+Credit risk